katopz/rust-by-practice/solutions/pattern-match/patterns.md

 }

 fn main() {
-    // fill in the blank to let p match the second arm let p = Point { x: 2, y: 20 }; // x can be [0, 5], y can be 10 20 or 30
+    // Fill in the blank to let p match the second arm let p = Point { x: 2, y: 20 }; // x can be [0, 5], y can be 10 20 or 30

     match p {